komasaru/eph_jpl/README.md

 p obj.calc         #=> [x, y, z-position, x, y, z-velocity]
 ```

+About binary file.

+1. Please get the binary file for DE430 from [ftp://ssd.jpl.nasa.gov/pub/eph/planets/Linux/de430/testpo.430].
+2. Please put "testpo.430" into a proper directory.
+3. Please rename as needed.

 About arguments for target and center astronomical bodies.

 * You can set a integer betweetn 1 and 15 as a target astronomical body.